-We land with a close-up on Pippen, then steadicam forward to a medium-closeup (MCU) of Mary along with Sam’s fuzzy foot in frame.
+We land with a close-up on Pippin, then Steadicam forward to a medium-closeup (MCU) of Merry along with Sam’s fuzzy foot in frame.

 The manure, the broken carrot, the dialogue — all tell us that this scene is funny and light hearted.

 The viewer can relax… right?

 Peter Jackson decides to frame Frodo in a close-up single & uses a shallow focus.
 The movement here is rounded, rather than perfectly lateral.
 This helps to enclose him.

 Frodo has a separate feeling from his friends, so Jackson isolates him in the frame and adds a shallow focus to generate claustrophobia.